For Professional Staff

 The online Career Development Guide will assist you to take an active role in your ongoing career development.
 The Career Guide which focuses on self awareness in relation to interest, capabilities, values and constraints; researching and identifying career options; decision making, preparing applications and performing in interviews

-WorkSmart is a suite of professional development activities designed for professional staff up to HEO level 8.
-Utilising the expertise and knowledge of UniSA staff, along with external consultants and training providers.
+WorkSmart is a suite of professional development activities designed for professional staff, typically HEO 3-10.
+The program draws on the expertise and knowledge of UniSA staff, together with external training providers and consultants, to provide opportunities for professional staff to:

-- Share knowledge among staff about good practice, and enhance understanding of the University and its processes
+- enhance understanding of the University and its processes

-- Build collaboration and networks to support our efforts.
+- build collaborative relationships and networks to support our ambitions

 Leadership and Management